 Ethics and International Relations

-This course intends to provide an overview of the main ethical questions arising within international politics, both in academic discussions in their historical evolution, and from the perspective of practitioners.
+This course provides an overview of the main ethical questions arising within international politics, both in academic discussions in their historical evolution, and from the perspective of practitioners.
 It is designed for an audience of postgraduate students.
 Some background in International Relations theory is welcome, although not required.
 Ideally, students may take this course following my Introduction to International Politics.